-The activation of a new account on the IDIL 2022-2032 website does not grant partnership with UNESCO or other organizations involved in the organization of IDIL2022-2032.
-Multiple partners – in the public, private, social and media sectors – are encouraged to get involved in the implementation of the International Decade: https://idil2022-2032.org/registration/individual-2/
+The activation of a new account on the IDIL 2022-2032 website does not grant partnership with UNESCO or other organizations involved in the organization of the IDIL2022-2032.
+Potential partners in the public, private and media sectors are encouraged to get involved in the implementation of the International Decade by registering here: https://idil2022-2032.org/registration/individual-2/

 Users can apply to become partners or sponsors by contacting us via email at firstname.lastname@example.org